-Soundtrack your cardio sessions with professional run-tester Kieran Alger’s pick of the best running headphones and earbuds.
+Soundtrack your cardio sessions with our run-testers’ picks of the best running headphones and earbuds.

 From motivational beast-mode playlists to distracting podcasts, science shows that being immersed in audio on your runs can boost your enjoyment and your performance.
 So what better way to pump up your potential than with this tried-and-tested selection of the best running headphones and earbuds.